-The ongoing war in Syria has demolished many parts of the city of Aleppo.
+The war in Syria demolished major parts of the city of Aleppo.
 Public buildings, apartment blocks and shops are bombed and looted, sometimes leaving personal belongings scattered through the streets.

-One morning, Syrian photographer Issa Touma found the remains of a collection of glass plates, negatives and prints from a photo studio in Bawabet Al Qasab street, made between the 20s and 70s.
-Studio Aleppo presents these images from the past today, in order to honour the lost people of Aleppo.
+One morning in 2015, Syrian photographer Issa Touma found the remains of a collection of glass plates, negatives and prints from a photo studio in Al Qassab Street, made between the 1920s and 1970s.
+This archive was the starting point for the project Studio Aleppo, Picturing (new) European Citizens.

 The National Museum of Finland’s Studio Aleppo [Helsinki] is part of an international series of events, the goal of which is to strengthen the importance of empathy and equality in the discussion concerning immigration.
-Studio Aleppo [Helsinki] is a pop-up photography studio that brings together new and old citizens of Finland, taken by award-winning photographer Juuso Westerlund on 5 and 6 August.
-The portraits will be displayed side by side in an exhibition at the National Museum of Finland, from 10 – 17 August.
-Each portrait is a symbolic gesture, a declaration of intent for creating a new, equal future for all.
+Studio Aleppo [Helsinki] brought together new and old citizens of Finland, who were photographed by award-winning photographer Juuso Westerlund on 5 and 6 August.
+The portraits were displayed side by side in an exhibition at the National Museum of Finland, from 10 – 17 August 2017.
+Each portrait as a symbolic gesture, a declaration of intent for creating a new, equal future for all.
+Production by MiklagardArts.

 Previous: Studio Aleppo [Amsterdam]